eclipse-m2e/m2e-core/CONTRIBUTING.md

 If you're going to hack the Maven runtime components in _m2e-maven-runtime_ folder (typically to change version of Maven runtime, indexer, archetypes... that are shipped by default with m2e), you may want to run `mvn install -f m2e-maven-runtime` as a preliminary step and to hack your target-platform to include the output of the build.

-### 🏗️ Build

-First `mvn install -f m2e-maven-runtime` folder, then `mvn clean verify` from the root with typical usage of Maven+Tycho.
-The (long-running) integration tests are skipped by default, add `-Pits,uts` to your command in order to run them.

 ### ⬆️ Version bump